 The scale of the Sun is hard to fathom.
 The Sun is so large that over 100 Earths could fit across its diameter.
 It is so dense that it takes millions of years for photons produced at the core to make their way to the Sun's surface!
 The Sun has been radiating light and heat for the past four or five billion years.
-The sunspots appear as tiny spots on the Sun - but an average-sized sunspot is as large as the Earth!
+The sunspots to which this guide is devoted appear as tiny spots on the Sun - but an average-sized sunspot is as large as the Earth!